 Vermouth brand of Cellar Sort del Castell near Tarragona, Spain.

-Web site: http://vermutyzaguirre.com
+Web site: //vermutyzaguirre.com

 To the outsider who starts digging, it would seem that nearly every man, woman and child of Torino produces their own line of vermouth.
 While some remain regional products or even unique to a particular restaurant, some make their way into various export markets.
 If you have the priviledge of traveling to Torino (or other parts of the world), you may encounter various brands not represented here.
 Some may be of interest, some may not be distinctive.
 The important thing is to be aware how common vermouths are in some regions, particularly Piemonte.
-Some examples, in no particular order: Barona, Bosca, Chatel, Garrone, Kedem, La Canellese, Nando, Melchior, Perlino, Ponti, Rica Donna, Romanetti, Versasi.
+Some examples, in no particular order: Barona, Chatel, Garrone, Kedem, La Canellese, Nando, Melchior, Perlino, Ponti, Rica Donna, Romanetti, Versasi.

 Special thanks to Eric Seed, Romée de Gorianoff, Alexandre Vingtier and Carl Sutton for their invaluable assistance on this project.
 Otherwise, the individual to blame for this site is Martin Doudoroff, a New York City cocktail enthusiast driven to this sort of folly from time to time.